-The LabSim courseware is the same for students and instructors.
-Instructors can review the course material and use any of the resources during class time.
-After students have their LabSim account setup, they have immediate access to the full course.
+The courseware interface is the same for students and instructors.
+Instructors can review the course material and use any of the resources during class.
+After students have their account setup, they have immediate access to the full course.

 So, for all users let’s look at what’s in the course and how to navigate.

-- Click the My Products tab, this is already the home tab for students.
+- Click the Products tab, this is already the home tab for students.

 - Click either the product graphic or the product title to launch the course.

 - Use the Outline button on the left to view the course outline.
 You can also use this button to navigate.

 - The course is by chapter topics.

 - Within each chapter are sections in bold text.

 - Within the sections are the various activities designated by different icons. take a look at what the different icons represent.

 - You can also use the search feature for searching for topics within the course or filter by resource type.